MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/web-services.md

 ### Web Services and Regional Settings
  Data is formatted according to the value of the **Services Language** setting for the relevant [!INCLUDE[server](../developer/includes/server.md)] instance.
 The default value is **en-us**.
 This means that [!INCLUDE[server](../developer/includes/server.md)] interprets all incoming data as the specified culture, such as dates and amounts.

  If you know that the **Services Language** setting is always en-us, for example, your code can be based on that assumption.
-In a multilanguage environment, you will see more predictable transformations of data if data that is transmitted through web services is in a consistent culture.
+In a multilanguage environment, you see more predictable transformations of data if data that is transmitted through web services is in a consistent culture.

  Similarly, you can use the **ServicesOptionFormat** setting to specify how [!INCLUDE[server](../developer/includes/server.md)] must understand option values.
 If you set the **ServicesOptionFormat** setting to *OptionString*, [!INCLUDE[server](../developer/includes/server.md)] understand option values as the *name* of the option value, which is always en\-us.
-If you set the setting to *OptionCaption*, web service data will be interpreted in the language specified by the **Services Language** setting.
+If you set the setting to *OptionCaption*, web service data is interpreted in the language specified by the **Services Language** setting.

 ## Web Services in Multitenant Deployments
  If your [!INCLUDE[prod_short](../developer/includes/prod_short.md)] solution is used in a multitenant deployment architecture, you must make sure that any code that generates or consumes a web service specifies the relevant tenant.
 Web services are set up in the application, but typically you want to consume company-specific and tenant-specific data.

- If you use the GETURL method, the generated URL will automatically apply to the user's tenant ID.
+ If you use the GETURL method, the generated URL is automatically applied to the user's tenant ID.
 For more information, see [GETURL Method](../developer/methods-auto/system/system-geturl-clienttype-string-objecttype-integer-recordref-boolean-method.md).

  The URL for accessing a web service in a multitenant deployment must specify the tenant ID in one of two ways: As a query parameter, or as a host name.
 If you use host names for tenants, the host name must be specified as an alternative ID.